May201/CIMilestone1/README.md

  The technologies used for this project are mainly HTML, CSS , a little bit of JS(Jquery) was used to employ pop up modals and carousels with the help of Bootstrap.

- [Bootstrap](https://getbootstrap.com/) was used to easily accomadate responsive design.
+ [Bootstrap](https://getbootstrap.com/) was used to easily accomadate responsive design, also jquery as part of bootstrap has been used for carousel .

  [Git](https://github.com/) has been used for version control .